bobjacobsen/csc-exercises/CSC/MemIntroCpp/index.md

 ## MemIntroCpp: Testing for C++ Memory Faults

-Reminder: If there's been a correction to this exercise posted, update your local copy via
+Reminder: If there's been a correction to this exercise posted, update your local copy via [these instructions](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit?usp=sharing) before proceeding.
-<A HREF="index.html#corrections">these instructions</a>
-before proceeding.

 Goal: Gain some experience with types of memory faults and tools that can help with them.